RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 - C# 8 feature
     - Turning on the feature will help you appreciate how the absence of a thing™ can severly hurt your software
 - Only Return Null When
     - Doing so won't kill your application ... yes ...
-I have seen devs do this.
+I have seen devs do this
+    - The application can recover from the null value being passed
+    - You expect ever consumer of the method to gracefully handle a `null` return value

+Tips for enabling
+- File or Assembly at a time
+- Start with either the data layer or the UI layer
+- Small commits so you can easily walk backwards
+    - ReactiveUI
+    - Prism